-The Wisconsin Department of Health Services is holding biweekly stakeholder calls to provide information about eligibility policy updates and rule changes affecting Wisconsin programs.
+The Wisconsin Department of Health Services (DHS) is holding biweekly stakeholder calls to provide information about eligibility policy updates and rule changes affecting Wisconsin programs.
 We value our partners and stakeholders and the role you play in helping our members and applicants understand programs like BadgerCare Plus and FoodShare.
 If you have questions about the calls or would like to suggest a topic, please email us.

 Calls are being held as needed and may be canceled.
 Cancellations will be communicated through the ForwardHealth community partner email list and on this webpage.

-- July 22, 12-1 p.m.
+- October 27, 12-1 p.m.

-February 19: Public Charge
+Public Charge (February 19)

-January 24 and February 5: FoodShare Able-Bodied Adults Without Dependents Rule
+FoodShare Able-Bodied Adults Without Dependents Rule (January 24 and February 5)

 The U.S. Department of Agriculture, Food and Nutrition Services has finalized a rule that will affect able-bodied adults without dependents (ABAWD) FoodShare members who need to meet a work requirement.

-Join the ForwardHealth community partner email list to stay informed about stakeholder calls, updates, and more.
+Join the ForwardHealth community partner email list to stay informed about stakeholder calls, updates, and more